 Here’s a question for you: what do you believe to be the most important skill required for a quarterback to succeed?
 A good quarterback needs a strong throwing arm, quick feet, strong cognitive skills, and leadership qualities —surely everyone could agree on that.
 But is that enough to truly excel at the sport?

 Quarterbacks tend to intensively train their physical strength without realizing that enhancing their visual and cognitive skills could render their exercise drills more effective.
-Acute peripheral vision and exceptional reaction time, among other visual skills, are critical to quarterback’s success.
+Acute peripheral vision and exceptional reaction time, among other visual skills, are critical to a quarterback’s success.
 Sports vision training lays the cornerstone for these skills and helps players be the athletes they know can be.
-Contact to see how sports vision training can help your child or players improve their game.
+Contact us to see how sports vision training can help your child or players improve their game.

 Quarterbacks Need Above-Average Vision Skills to Succeed